spyhere/consumation-tracker/README.md

 - inside `client/src/resources/constants.ts` file you can comment and uncomment `JWT_TOKEN` keys to get `user` or `admin` roles

+## App flow

+### User:
+- Add new entries
+- Update existing entries
+- Delete existing entries
+- Filter entries by date

+### Admin:
+- Go to http://localhost:3000/admin/overview to watch users statistics
+- Go to user's profile and perform everything a user can do.

 ## Technologies & Libraries used

 ### Backend: